Debragga

 The chuck has a good deal of connective tissue, which is why stew meat generally comes from this area.
 Due to its fat content, beef chuck is also an excellent source of ground beef, that appears in most of DeBragga's grounds and burgers.

-Shop Now2 The Rib
+2 The Rib

 The rib section of the animal doesn't get much activity, therefore it yields some of the most tender meat on the animal.
 The upper center section of rib - specifically the sixth through the twelfth ribs - is used for the traditional standing rib roast or "prime rib" dinner.